Bitshala-Incubator/rust-coinselect/README.md

 - First-In-First-Out
 - Single-Random-Draw

-The library will have individual APIs for each algorithm and provide a wrapper API `select_coin()` which will perform selection via each algorithm and return the result with the least waste metric.
+The library has individual APIs for each algorithm.
+It also has a wrapper API `select_coin()` which performs selection via each algorithm and return the selection result with the least waste metric.

 Bitcoin specific example is given [here](./examples/bitcoin_crate/).

-In general the example usage is given below,
+An example usage is given below

 ```rust
 let utxos: Vec<UTXO> = vec![<utxo1>, <utxo2>, ..., <utxon>]; // List of the available UTXOs